When you should hire an accountant

 You’ll need advice when you write a business plan

 If you involve an accountant while you're writing your business plan, they will be able to use accounting software to add financial projections and other reports to it.
 This will help you create a business plan that's realistic, professional and more likely to succeed.
+Our business plan template can help you get started.

 Hiring a professional at this early stage will mean you get the benefit of their financial knowledge and advice right from the start.
 That could save you time and money compared with hiring one later.